Jonathan Deans

 Practice Profile

 Jonathan has a wide and varied practice and can be instructed in many areas of law.
-The bulk of his practice consists of personal injury, consumer rights, criminal law, and immigration.
+His main areas of law are personal injury, consumer rights, and crime.
+Jonathan has been ranked as a 'Rising Star' by the Legal 500 in both personal injury and crime.

 He is regularly instructed by pursuers and defenders for personal injury and clinical negligence actions in the Sheriff Courts and the Court of Session.
-He is also instructed for consumer rights disputes and disputes involving unfair contract terms.
+He has particular expertise in cases involving sexual abuse, industrial disease, and allegations of fraud.

 Education & Professional Career to Date